 Chili con carne is an amazingly simple dish to prepare.
-It’s also an easy way to use up leftover veggies.
-Tastes great on its own, or top it on a hot dog.
-The following recipe is one that I’ve put together through trial error and tweaking other recipes.
+It’s also an easy way to use up leftover veggies, so Rosie would have approved.
+Chili tastes great on its own, or on top of a hot dog.
+The following recipe is one I put together through trial error and tweaking other recipes.
 One nice thing about chili con carne is that there really is no way to make it wrong.

 CHili con carne

 1 small onion, chopped